Placer County Probation Department to monitor high-risk DUI offenders

-The grant will allow the Probation Department to intensely monitor drivers on probation for felony DUI or multiple misdemeanor DUI convictions, including conducting unannounced home searches and random alcohol and drug testing; special monitoring to ensure compliance with court-ordered DUI education and treatment programs; and sending two law enforcement personnel to the National Highway Traffic Safety Administration's standardized field sobriety testing certified training.
+- utilizing specialized monitoring to ensure compliance with court-ordered DUI education and treatment programs; and sending one law enforcement representative to the National Highway and Transportation Safety Administration standardized field sobriety testing post-certified training.

-This grant puts special focus on high-risk repeat DUI offenders, aimed at reducing the number of people killed and injured in alcohol- and other drug-related collisions in the county.
-In 2014, three lives were lost and 157 people injured in such crashes in Placer County.
+This grant enables increased focus on high-risk repeat DUI offenders and is aimed at reducing the number of people killed and injured in alcohol and other drug related collisions in the county, especially by DUI probationers.
+In 2013, four people were killed and 138 injured in such crashes in Placer County.